How to Create a Startup

 8. Establish Your Brand and Business Presence

 Just because you build an awesome product, service, or experience does not mean that customers are going to show up at your door.
 You are most likely going to need to find them first and let them know about your startup and what you have created.
-You will need to build your brand.
+To generate startup success, you will need to build your brand identity.

 Design a Logo